DylanLawless/labbook/README.md

 (https://skim-app.sourceforge.io).

-To automate my labbook writing I add this to my ~/bash_profile:
+To automate my labbook writing I add this to my ~/bash_profile (or whereever you keep the config for your shell).

 alias cl="vim -p \
      ~/labbook/main/contents_1.tex \
      ~/labbook/labbook_2020.tex"

+[Note: check the .quicklog.sh feature for another alias for adding quick entries]

-From my terminal, the command "cl" (short for Captain's log) will then open both the "content_1.tex" and main "labbook_2020.tex" files in two tabs.
+From your terminal, the command "cl" (short for Captain's log) will then open both the "content_1.tex" and main "labbook_2020.tex" files in two tabs.
 The first will be the daily log where I can quickly add a line.
 If I desire, I will change to the other tab with vim normal mode command "gt".
 In this master file I can then compile the document using the vimtex compile command "\ll".